BBC Proms: Last Night of the Proms

 The Last Night of the Proms celebrates British tradition with patriotic music of the United Kingdom.

 Many people's perception of the Proms is based on the Last Night, although this is very different from the other concerts.
 It usually takes place on the second Saturday in September, and is broadcast in the UK on BBC Radio 3, and on television on BBC Two (first half) and BBC One (second half).
 The concert is traditionally in a lighter, 'winding-down' vein, with popular classics followed by a second half of British patriotic pieces.
 This sequence traditionally includes Edward Elgar's "Pomp & Circumstance March No. 1" (to part of which "Land of Hope and Glory" is sung) and Henry Wood's "Fantasia on British Sea Songs", followed by Thomas Arne's "Rule, Britannia!".
 The concert concludes with Hubert Parry's "Jerusalem", and the British national anthem, since 2010 in an arrangement by Benjamin Britten.
 The repeat of the Elgar march at the Last Night can be traced to the spontaneous audience demand for a double encore after its premiere at a 1901 Proms concert.
 The closing sequence of the second half became fully established in 1954 during Sargent's tenure as chief conductor.
 The Prommers have made a tradition of singing "Auld Lang Syne" after the end of the concert, but this was not included in the programme until 2015.
 However, when James Loughran, a Scot, conducted the Last Night concert in the late 1970s and early 1980s he did include the piece within the programme.

 Tickets are highly sought after.
 Promming tickets are priced the same as for that season's concerts, but seated tickets are more expensive.
-To pre-book a seat, an initial selection is released to winners of a ballot open to those who have booked five or more Prom concerts, and in 2023 there was also an advance sale to those who had seats booked for the cancelled 2022 event.
-After the advance-booking period, there is no requirement to have booked for additional concerts, but by then the Last Night is mostly sold out, although returns may be available.
+To pre-book a seat, an initial selection is released to winners of a ballot open to those who have booked five or more Prom concerts, along with an open ballot available for everyone to apply.
+Any remaining seated tickets after these two ballots are usually released on general sale on the opening day of the season in July, and usually sell out very quickly, although returns may be available across the season.
 For standing places, a full season pass automatically includes admission to the Last Night; some day Prommers can get limited tickets available on various dates by presenting five ticket-stubs from previous concerts, either in the Arena or Gallery (prior to 2009, the requirement was for six other concerts); a limited number of day Promming tickets are open to anyone on the morning of the concert, whether they have booked before or not.